Bush Mill Railway: Locomotives

 A train on the Bush Mill Railway in July 1998 featuring two of the railway's five semi-open coaches.

+The cover of a 1994 edition of The Great Little Train From Down Under.

 The railway also had five semi-open coaches and two coal wagons, these became part of the collection at the Cleethorpes Coast Light Railway and the coaches have now moved on to the Sherwood Forest Railway.